zachtsk/retail-analytics-pyspark/README.md

 # Project Structure

     retail-pyspark
        ├── datalake                       # Usually this dir would be gitignored.
-Don't want to save flat files to repo.
+Don't save flat files in git.
-       |    └── dh_transactions.csv.gz    # Example dataset for demonstration
+       |    └── dh_transactions.csv.gz
        ├── notebooks                      # Pyspark Notebooks
        ├── grocery
        |    ├── abstract                  # For abstract classes to be inherited